 - Farenga, V. A. (2006).
 Citizen and Self in Ancient Greece: Individuals Performing Justice and the Law.
 Cambridge, UK: Cambridge University Press.

-- Farenga, V. (2012).
-Demokratia and Res Publica.
-Authority, Equality, and Liberty: The Greek Context.
-The Blackwell Companion to Ancient Democracies and Hoboken, NJ 07030: Wiley-Blackwell.
+- Farenga, V. (2014).
+"Liberty, Equality, and Authority in Theory and Practice: Greek Participatory Communities".
+The Blackwell Companion to Ancient Democracies and pp. 12.
+Hoboken, NJ 07030: Wiley-Blackwell.

 - Farenga, V. (2010).
 Review: Politics and Society in Ancient Greece (Nicholas F. Jones).
 The Historian. pp. 982-3.